Focus: Health systems research and implementation

 Affiliation: University of Gondar, School of Public Health; Yale University, School of Public Health

 The Institute of Public Health continues to be a leader in the field of public health within the country.
 It provides quality education, research, consultancy services and leadership to improve public health and eliminate health disparities.
 Teaching and research activities of the Institute focus on practical applications of both basic and advanced public health sciences in order to solve community health problems in the nation.
-The Institute provides opportunities for continued learning and growth through the creation of partnerships between local and international universities and organisations.
+The Institute provides opportunities for continued learning and growth through the creation of partnerships between local and international universities and organizations.
 Currently, it has academic links with a range of local and international universities including Addis Continental Institute of Public Health, Ethiopia, University of Bergen, Norway, Touro University, USA, Institute of Public Health, and University of Heidelberg, Germany.
 The Institute of Public Health is also currently collaborating with key partners on a range of projects including Ethiopian Public Health Association (EPHA)/CDC for Dabat Research Center, NOMA: University of Oslo supporting the integrated Masters in Health Informatics and ENGINE: Funding Master’s thesis researches on Nutrition.

 Globally, Dr. Curry has been engaged in teaching and mentoring at the undergraduate, graduate and postgraduate levels for 25 years, and brings deep experience in mentorship to the current program.
 She is the former Co-Director of the Robert Wood Johnson Clinical Scholars Program (CSP) at the Yale School of Medicine, the CSP is a two-year research fellowship that prepares a highly select group of physicians to become leaders in health care nationally, awarding a Master’s in Health Sciences degree.
 She is currently Co-Director of the Patient-Centered Outcomes Research Training Program funded by the Agency for Healthcare Research and Quality and based at Yale New Haven Hospital.
 This career development program trains physicians and PhDs in comparative effectiveness and patient-centered research methods.
 Dr. Curry developed a course in Implementation Science for the PCOR training program that attracted 12 junior faculty from the medical school.
 She has mentored over 30 post-doctoral trainees.
 She also teaches courses and mentors and advises students at the undergraduate, graduate, and post-graduate levels in the Yale School of Public Health, Yale School of Medicine, and Yale College, and regularly consults with faculty and students in these schools and across the university.